Overview

 - Anyone who is feeling ill or feverish should not visit and will not be allowed to proceed to a patient floor if they are found to have a fever or symptoms.

-- A maximum of two visitors, over the age of 12, per patient.
+- A maximum of two visitors, age 12 and older, per patient.
 They do not need to be the same two people during the patient’s stay.

 - TidalHealth will provide each guest with a visitation card that must be returned at the conclusion of their visit to the same reception desk from which it was obtained.
 Failure to do so will result in that patient not being allowed additional visitors until the card is returned.